Hiwonder-docs/ROSOrin/source/docs/7_ROS+Machine_Learning_Course.md

                                     self.turn_right = False
                                     self.start_turn = False
                             if not self.start_turn:
-                                self.pid.SetPoint = 90  # 在车道中间时线的坐标(the coordinate of the line while the robot is in the middle of the lane) if abs(lane_x - 90) < 20:
+                                self.pid.SetPoint = 90  # The coordinate of the line while the robot is in the middle of the lane if abs(lane_x - 90) < 20:
                                     lane_x = 90
                                 self.pid.update(lane_x)